 In this post, I’ll break down the different seasons and what you can expect from each month as far as weather, crowds, and activities go.

 September ushers in Maui’s slow season.
-School starts back up towards the end of August, the airport TSA lines grow ridiculously long for a few weeks, then poof, the summer crowds evaporate.
-September can be a great time to explore the island with a little more breathing room and score some excellent deals on flights and accommodations.
-Thanks to the mellowness that September brings, the top three activities we recommend during this time are the Road to Hana, sunrise at Haleakala Crater, and an evening at a luau.
+School starts back up towards the end of August, the airport TSA lines grow ridiculously long for a few weeks, and then poof, the summer crowds evaporate.
+September can be a great time to explore the island with a little more breathing room and score some excellent deals on Hawaii vacation packages and accommodations.
+Thanks to the mellowness that September brings, the top three activities we recommend during this time are the Road to Hana, sunrise at Haleakala Crater, and an evening at a Maui luau.
 Basically the most popular activities on the island.

-Road to Hana: Yes, it’s one of the most popular things to do on Maui, but it’s also a narrow two-lane highway that can get immensely crowded at times.
+Road to Hana: Yes, it’s one of the most popular things to do on Maui, but it’s also a narrow two-lane highway along the North Shore that can get immensely crowded at times.
 September is an excellent time for this excursion for two reasons: it’s still the dry season, which means that the chance of your Hana day getting rained out is significantly lower.
+Rain showers may occur but they are usually short-lived.
 Additionally, the time spent stuck in traffic or jockeying for a parking spot is lessened.
 After all, no one wants to spend even a minute of their vacation stressed over parking.
 Better yet, scrap the drive entirely and let permitted Hana Tours do the hard work for you.
 You’ll learn a heck of a lot more about the area than if you drove yourself.

 Luaus: If you’ve had your thumb on the pulse of Hawaii travel for the last year, you’ve probably noticed that visitors have been fighting tooth and nail to snag luau reservations.
-Come September, gone are the days of booking your tickets six months out (although, since restrictions seem to be in a perpetual state of flux, some planning ahead is highly recommended).
+Come September, gone are the days of booking your tickets six months out.
 During the slow season, it’s easier to get a seat at even the best luaus like Royal Lahaina Luau.

 Haleakala Crater: Admittedly, there is never an easy time to get a reservation to see the sunrise at Haleakala Crater.
 Scoring a ticket is like winning the lottery, regardless of the season.
 A tour with Haleakala EcoTours is undoubtedly the way to go.
 In September, you’ll be grateful for the remaining summer warmth once you reach the summit (I’m talking low 40s compared to low 30s in the wintertime).

 The month of October is the closest Maui comes to having actual autumn.
 No, the leaves don’t change, but the Kula Farms Pumpkin Patch opens every October 1st, and it feels utterly autumny.
-Typically, October boasts events like the Maui County Fair and the notorious Halloween party on Front Street that sees the likes of thousands of people.
+Typically, October boasts events like the Maui County Fair and Halloween.
 However, crowds are still relatively mellow, and the weather is usually gorgeous.

 In November, the temperature begins to cool down a tad.
 The arrival of Thanksgiving also brings a little pop in the crowds, but it thins out again by early December.
 In November, you can expect mild temperatures, the start of the rainy season, and perhaps a few early arrivals of humpback whales.
 November also hosts the famous Made in Maui County Festival, a massive showcase of Maui County-made products.